laravel/vs-code-extension/README.md

 -   This extension will occasionally boot your app in the background to collect information about your app for use in autocompletion, linking, hovering, and diagnostics
 -   When you first install the extension it will download a small binary to your machine, we use this binary for PHP parsing
+-   This extension is intended to provide Laravel-specific intelligence, not general PHP intelligence.
+If you are currently using an extension for general PHP intelligence, it is recommended to continue using that in conjunction with this extension.

 ## Features